11 June 2023

 Aspiring franchisees must spend 12 months studying at Hamburger University unpaid and supporting themselves.
 In addition to ensuring franchise operators are well trained, this arduous requirement is a barrier to unsuitable candidates.
 Your average McDonald's franchisee is a smart, disciplined, near financially independent cookie.
 And you can bet McDonald's has developed a well calibrated psychological profile to sift applicants.
 If they graduate they are then offered a franchise investment opportunity at a location of McDonald's choosing.

 There are over 36,000 locations worldwide, of which only 15% are owned and operated by the McDonald’s corporation directly.
 The rest are franchisee-operated.
 McDonald's owns 100% of the real estate or leaseholds worth roughly $40 billion and allegedly makes more profit from its real-estate than from restaurant operations.
-In this regard, McDonald's is really a hybrid of a Business Model franchise and an investment Franchise.

-McDonald's success and longevity (founded in 1955) has many factors including its ability to continuously innovate while adhering to tightly managed brand standards.
+McDonald's success and longevity (founded in 1940) has many factors including its ability to continuously innovate while adhering to tightly managed brand standards.
 Franchisees are often a source of innovation making suggestions for new systems, menu items, and trialing them before deploying to the rest of the network.

 Perhaps the overwhelming success factor has been McDonald's focus on the customer and fully understanding the value proposition.
 There are many moving parts in a franchise business model and it is easy to lose sight of who actually pays for it - the people eating the burgers.
 Forget about them and the whole enterprise begins to unravel.